 The Company incurs expenditures in CAD other than through its subsidiary, MTV, whose expenditures are in USD and CLP.
-The Company's exposure to foreign currency risk at June 30, 2021 arises primarily from those transactions carried out at MTV in CLP rather than USD and that have a direct effect on the operating results, such as wages.
+The Company's exposure to foreign currency risk at September 30, 2021 arises primarily from those transactions carried out at MTV in CLP rather than USD and that have a direct effect on the operating results, such as wages.

-During July 2021, MTV executed an agreement whereby it purchased a series of put options maturing monthly commencing July 30, 2021 and ending February 25, 2022 on approximately \$6.5 million equivalent of CLP in total.
-The amounts in total are equivalent to what the Company expects to spend in USD to complete the development of the Papomono underground mine over the upcoming months ending in early 2022.
+During July 2021, MTV executed an agreement whereby it purchased a series of stand alone put options maturing monthly commencing July 30, 2021 and ending February 25, 2022 on approximately \$6.5 million equivalent of CLP in total.
+Total premium paid for these put options was \$0.1 million.
+The currency amounts in total are equivalent to what the Company expects to spend in USD to complete the development of the Papomono underground mine over the upcoming months ending in early 2022.